|

 Janet O'Melia, of Huddersfield, Yorkshire, very kindly supplied me with details on how her father claimed the medallion of his uncle, Private John Moreland of the Auckland Battalion,who was killed in action on Chunuk Bair, Anzac, on 8th August 1915.
 The medallion was received free of charge within a few weeks of her father proving his relationship to his uncle.

-My thanks for updates on the procedure to my colleague John Meyers, and to Willie Walker, former RSM in the Artillery Corps, New Zealand Army, who saw service in Vietnam and who processes medal and medallion requests.
+My thanks for updates on the procedure to my colleague John Meyers, and to Willie Walker, former RSM in the Artillery Corps, New Zealand Army, who saw service in Vietnam and who used to process medal and medallion requests.

 OBTAINING A COPY OF THE SOLDIER'S DOSSIER (New Zealand)